Sole proprietorship in Germany: what it is and how to start one

 Small business regulation: conditions and benefits

 If your turnover was under €22,000 in the previous calendar year and is expected not to exceed €50,000 this year, you may qualify for the small business regulation.
 This means you do not have to charge or remit VAT on your invoices, which significantly simplifies your tax filings.
-However, the downside is that you cannot reclaim input VAT on business purchases.

-That means that you can’t get back the VAT that other businesses charge you.
-So if you pay VAT on things like equipment, services, or software, that VAT becomes an extra cost for you instead of being refunded by the tax office.
+The downside of the Kleinunternehmerregelung is that you cannot reclaim input VAT on business purchases.
+That means that you can not get back the VAT that other businesses charge you.
+VAT on purchases like equipment, services, or software becomes an extra cost for you instead of being refunded by the tax office.

 Useful tips for getting underway